akvo/akvo-rsr/README.dev.md

 information about the currently displayed view, a bunch of information being quite useful to debug performance issues.

-You can configure it in `50-docker-local-dev.conf`.
+You can enable/configure it in `50-docker-local-dev.conf`.

 ##### Debugging performance issues